ramani-akkati/ramani-akkati.github.io/rules.md

 - Teams should be between 3-4 people

 ## Code of Conduct
 This event is a professional, inclusive space.
-All participants — hackers, mentors, judges, and staff — must follow the expectations below from kickoff through post-event communications.
+All participants — hackers, mentors, judges, and organizers — must follow the expectations below from kickoff through post-event communications.
 #### 1. **Expected Behavior**
 - Be respectful.
 Treat every person’s ideas, background, and role with courtesy.
 - Use inclusive language.
 Avoid slang or jokes that single out nationality, gender, race, sexual orientation, religion, disability, or age.